 Used cellphones are another tech item you can sell for cash — often even if they’re damaged.

-Every year, roughly $1 billion in gift cards goes unused, according to the professional services firm CEB TowerGroup.
-If you have gift cards you’re not planning to use, you can sell them to earn some supplemental income on sites such as CardCash, Cardpool and Raise.
+According to a survey from CreditCards.com, 47% of Americans report having at least one unused gift card.
+And in all, they total $21 billion.
+If you have gift cards you’re not planning to use, you can sell them to earn some supplemental income on sites such as CardCash and Raise.

-The above sites purchase gift cards for less than face value and then resell them at a discount.
-For example, you can get back up to 92% of a card’s value at Cardpool.
+The sites purchase gift cards for less than face value and then resell them at a discount.

 Greutman recommended selling unwanted books on Amazon.
 Scan your books using the free Amazon Seller app, which tells you the current value.
 You can list your books with the app and price them based on Amazon’s pricing suggestions, she said.
 Note: Amazon does take a service fee of 99 cents per item sold.